 GoPro Subscription: verdict

-A GoPro Subscription and the Quik app together is an ecosystem designed to take away a few pain-points of owning and heavily using a GoPro – specifically through no-fuss replacements and cloud storage for all of your videos – though whether you should renew it after the first year really depends on how much you use its other features.
+A GoPro Subscription and the Quik app together is an ecosystem designed to take away a few pain-points of owning and heavily using a GoPro, specifically through no-fuss replacements and cloud storage for all of your videos.
+And if you're buying a new GoPro, then a GoPro subscription is a no-brainer; well, at least in the first year, when it will actually save you money.